 Genetic diversity π did not differ significantly between outlier and non-outlier gene regions (Table S8), indicating that there is no global reduction in genetic diversity in outlier gene regions.
 To assess how recombination rate correlates with candidate outlier gene regions, we used recombination rate estimates provided by Morgan et al. 2017.
 We found that recombination rates did not differ significantly between outlier and non-outlier gene regions (Table S8).
 Of 2118, 196 outlier genes occurred in a recombination coldspot (Figure 3), which did not correspond to an over-representation of outlier genes in coldspots of recombination (10,000 permutations, Z-score = -0.379, p = 0.663, Figure S2).

-Genetic differentiation outliers do not show SFS-based signatures of selective sweeps
+SFS-based signatures of selective sweeps in genetic differentiation outliers

 To test whether differentiation-based outlier regions also show a signature of selective sweeps estimated from SFS-based methods, we run the program Pool-hmm (Boitard et al. 2013) on the two Choosy populations, the expected targets of reinforcing selection.
 We found 936 annotated genes within which at least one significant selective sweep window was detected in the Choosy1-Borum population, among which 28 C2 outlier genes (including Olfr291 on chromosome 7, and Olfr1328, Olfr1339, Olfr1340 and Olfr1342 on chromosome 4) (Table S9a).
 In the Choosy2-Låsby population, we found 1247 genes with at least one significant selective sweep window, among which 31 C2 outlier genes (including Olfr32, Olfr1258 and Olfr1270 on chr2, and Olfr62, Olfr1339, Olfr1340 and Olfr1342 on chromosome 4) (Table S9b).
-Overall, we found 118 genes with significant selective sweep windows in both Choosy populations (expected under a reinforcement scenario), among which 3 C2 outlier genes.
+However, only 3 C2 outlier genes were found with significant selective sweep windows in both Choosy populations (expected under a reinforcement scenario).
 Those three genes are Olfr1339, Olfr1340 and Olfr1342.

 No significant overlap between outlier genes and candidate hybrid sterility regions but some punctual associations exist

 We also tested whether outlier genes significantly co-localise with the 54 genomic regions identified as candidates for hybrid sterility (postmating isolation candidates) between M. m. musculus and M. m. domesticus (Turner and Harr 2014; Mukaj et al. 2020).
 We found that 143 outlier genes identified in our study overlap with candidate sterility regions (see Table S5 and Figure 3), which is not more than expected by chance (10,000 permutations, Z-score = -2.686, p = 0.997; Figure S3a).
 However, we found that out of the nine highly supported candidate sterility regions (i.e. showing concordant association with the two sterility phenotypes: relative testis weight and testis expression, see (Turner and Harr 2014)), 8 contained at least one outlier gene.
 The mean distance between outlier genes and sterility genomic regions was 23.70 Mb, which is more distant than expected by chance (10,000 permutations, Z-score = 3.929, p = 0.0001, Figure S3b).
-We note that PRDM9 gene, located on chromosome 17 and known as a major hybrid sterility gene in the house mouse (Mukaj et al. 2020), is distant by ~ 5 Mb from the closest outlier gene (Vmn1r228, see Table S5).
+We note that PRDM9 gene, located on chromosome 17 and known as a major hybrid sterility gene in the house mouse (Mukaj et al. 2020), is distant by ~ 5 Mb (less than expected by chance, Figure S3b) from the closest outlier gene (Vmn1r228, see Table S5).

 Clustered distribution of outlier loci in the genome